-If you set MaxAddressObjectCount to a value less than that of MaxThreadCount, Address Verification reduces the value of MaxThreadCount to match the value you set for MaxAddressObjectCount.
+If you set a MaxAddressObjectCount value lower than the MaxThreadCount value, Address Verification reduces the value of MaxThreadCount to the MaxAddressObjectCount value.

 MaxMemoryUsageMB

 Specifies the maximum amount of memory, in MB, that Address Verification can request from the operating system.